 Trade marks applications can be rejected if they are ‘scandalous or contrary to law’ and designs applications are also checked for ‘scandalous’ content.
 We currently consider whether a trade mark or design may offend Indigenous people but it is not clear if there are other concerns we need to consider.
 There is also no mechanism for consideration of whether Indigenous people have consented to the use of their Indigenous Knowledge in an application.

 Under this proposal, IP Australia would explore measures to prevent registration of trade marks and designs using Indigenous Knowledge without consent or if offensive to Indigenous people.

-- Indigenous Knowledge: Issues for protection and management, a paper produced by the Indigenous owned legal firm Terri Janke and Company for IP Australia and the Department of Industry, Innovation and Science.
+- Indigenous Knowledge: Issues for protection and management – a paper produced by the Indigenous owned legal firm Terri Janke and Company for IP Australia and the Department of Industry, Science, Energy and Resources.